skramm/cpphtmltags/manual.md

 HTAG mytag( HT_P, "a paragraph", AT_CLASS, "abc" );
 ```
 ### Method 2
-You can specify the file where the html code must be generated
+You can specify the file where the html code must be generated.
-(of type `std::ostream` or `std::ofstream`):
+It can be of type `std::ostream`, or `std::ofstream`, or even std::ostringstream:
 ```C++
 HTAG mytag( file, HT_P );
 ```